ShervanGharari/candex/README.md

 This package allows you to extract and aggregate the relevant values from a cfconventions compliant netcdf files given shapefiles.

 CANDEX is a collection of functions that allows extraction of the data from a NetCDF file for a given shapefile such as a basin, catchment.
-It can map gridded data or model output to any given shapefile and provide areas average for a target variable.
+It can map gridded data or model output to any given shapefile and provide area average for a target variable.
 CANDEX can:

 1. [Read a regular lat/lon gridded data or model to any shapefile](https://github.com/ShervanGharari/candex/wiki/Example-1,-Case-1)
 2. [Read a rotate lat/lon gridded data or model to any shapefile](https://github.com/ShervanGharari/candex/wiki/Example-2,-Case-2)